 When injuries have occurred once a defendant has fled, it makes it quite a challenge to be able to prove any causal link between leaving the scene and the causing of harm.
 However, even in these cases, one may logically assume that any driver who has committed a terrible hit and run might have done it to avoid being caught in some traffic violation or negligent behavior.
 Seasoned attorneys are able to find the proper links to prosecute your case, regardless of the circumstances.

 Have Hit and Run Questions?
-Contact Our Law Firm in Atlanta or Austell GA today
+Contact Our Law Firm in Atlanta, Austell or Gwinnett County GA today!

 Depending on the extent and nature of the victim’s injuries, should the victim succeed in their own negligence lawsuit, they can recover damages.
 These can be in the form of hospital bills, pain and suffering, property damages, rehabilitation costs, future medical expenses, and any additional costs incurred due to the wreck.
 When a hit and run driver involved, punitive damages can be sought and awarded as well.
 You may receive compensation over time or in a lump sum.
 The Law Offices of Matthew C. Hines can make this happen for you.
 Call us at 770-941-0913 today.